SModelS/smodels-utils/pyhfintegration/README.md

 -by combining: 0.27 fb
 -region A: 0.30 fb / region C: 6.4 fb (region B is crashing, solved : now gives 23fb)

-mu bounds problem solved (that was why region B was crashing) : now the upper mu bound grows dynamically if needed.
+- [x] mu bounds problem solved (that was why region B was crashing) : now the upper mu bound grows dynamically if needed.

-# Replace the data yields with new BSM predictions
+# Combination of workspaces

 The pyhf.workspace.combine method was raising errors : measurements were defined twice in the resulting workspace.
 I changed a small bit and corrected that problem.
 This might have been solved by developers in the new release of 4 March 2020.

+- [ ] try the new pyhf.workspace.combine method of the 0.4.1 release

 # Poor person's combination (ATLAS-SUSY-2018-31)

 It appears that ATLAS-SUSY-2018-31 is performing a poor person's combination, i.e., all three regions (A, B and C) have subregions.
 These subregions then get combined into three seperate "inclusive" likelihoods, amongst which the inclusive regions giving the best expected limit is picked to compute the observed limit.
 Such combination will bring small complications.
 We'v decided we'd rather try getting the pyhf interface to work with ATLAS-SUSY-2018-04 first which doesn't have this kind of poor person's combination.

+- [ ] think about a way to perform this poor person's combination

 # Testing ATLAS-SUSY-2018-04